-THE POWER 0F THE SELF-IMAGE
+THE POWER OF YOUR SELF-IMAGE

 Self-image is a major controlling factor in the lives of all humans and determines to a large extent the world they live in: The world they create for themselves.

-It has been proven many, many times that (no matter how humble a persons’ beginnings) if an individuals’ Self-image is strong enough and is supported by a mature character balanced with compassion, forgiveness and honesty they are able to achieve truly remarkable levels of accomplishment.
+It has been proven many, many times that (no matter how humble a persons’ beginnings) if an individuals’ Self-image is strong enough and is supported by a mature character balanced with compassion, forgiveness and honesty they are able to achieve sustainable, truly remarkable levels of accomplishment.